JasonWHowell/automation/AzureDevOpsAutomation/README.md

 5. Unblock the downloaded file: From Windows Explorer, right-click on the file, choose **properties**, select **unblock**, and **apply**).

+6. Edit the Excel worksheet to keep the rows you want to make work items for, removing any unwanted data.

+   - Delete any extra rows you don't want to create items for.
+For example, you may want to prioritize 1000+ page views data and remove the rest.
+   - Leave the column headers in tact, since the script will parse those dynamically.
-6. Edit the Excel worksheet to include only the rows you want to make work items for.
-Delete any extra rows you don't want items for.
-Leave the column headers.
-Adjust the width of any narrow columns in Excel that block the data with `######` and leave extra white space for best results.
+   - Adjust the width of any narrow columns in Excel that are hiding the data with `######` and leave a buffer of extra white space on those columns for best results.

-7. Close the Excel file.
+7. Save and close the Excel file.

 ## Run the PowerShell script